Kyphoplasty Surgery & Procedures for Spinal Fractures

 Balloon Kyphoplasty Procedure

-Kyphoplasty involves the use of a device called a balloon tamp to restore the height and shape of the vertebral body.
+Balloon kyphoplasty involves the use of a device called a balloon tamp to restore the height and shape of the vertebral body.
 This is followed by application of bone cement to strengthen the vertebra.
-The procedure is performed with the patient lying face down on the operating room table.
+The balloon kyphoplasty procedure is performed with the patient lying face down on the operating room table.
 An x-ray machine is used to show the collapsed bones and to guide the surgical procedure.

 Vertebral Kyphoplasty Surgery for Spinal Fractures